x-ream/sqlxb/README.md

 - Hybrid pipelines that mix SQL tables with vector similarity

 Everything flows through `Custom()` + `Build()` so the surface stays tiny even as capabilities grow.

+> **Notes**
+> - Persistence structs mirror the database schema, so numeric primary keys can stay as plain values.
+> - Request/filter DTOs should declare non-primary numeric and boolean fields as pointers to distinguish “unset” from “0/false” and to leverage autobypass logic.
+> - Need to bypass optimizations?
+Use `X("...")` to inject raw SQL (the clause will never be auto-skipped), and pick explicit JOIN helpers (e.g., `JOIN(NON_JOIN)` or custom builders) when you want to keep every JOIN even if it looks redundant.
+For `BuilderX`, call `WithoutOptimization()` to disable the JOIN/CTE optimizer entirely.
+> - For non-functional control flow inside fluent chains, use `Any(func(*BuilderX))` to run loops or helper functions without breaking chaining, `Bool(func() bool, func(*CondBuilder))` to conditionally add blocks, and `CondBuilderX.Sub(sql, func(*BuilderX))` to wrap subqueries safely while keeping everything chainable.

 ---